Reduced Craniospinal Radiation Therapy and Chemotherapy in Treating Younger Patients With Newly Diagnosed WNT-Driven Medulloblastoma

 Open to people ages 3-21

-- Patients must be enrolled within 36 days of definitive diagnostic surgery (day 0)
+- Patients must be enrolled, and protocol therapy must be projected to begin, no later than 36 days after definitive diagnostic surgery (day 0)

 - Peripheral absolute neutrophil count (ANC) >= 1000/uL

 - Platelet count >= 100,000/uL (transfusion independent)

 - Hemoglobin >= 10.0 g/dL (may receive red blood cell [RBC] transfusions)

 Creatinine clearance or radioisotope glomerular filtration rate (GFR) >= 70 mL/min/1.73 m2 or a serum creatinine based on age/gender as follows:

 - 3 to < 6 years of age: maximum (max) serum creatinine 0.8 mg/dL (males and females)

 - 6 to < 10 years of age: max serum creatinine 1 mg/dL (males and females)